 It can get quite noisy around here at Golden Acres Ranch.
 Roosters, dogs and frogs all contribute.
 Nothing is more distinctive, though, than the frequent scoldings of our Guinea Fowl.
-We have several of the domestic, or Helmeted Guinea Fowl.
-Most are dark gray with white dots,and several are light-colored.
+You can hear the sound of a male in the video below.
+The females have a double-sound call.

 We most appreciate the tick-control they provide.
 They are omnivores that eat all sorts of insects as well as small snakes and rodents.
 They have a reputation for noisiness, and they can be quite loud and persistent when alarmed or mating.
 They’re not suitable for suburbia, but we find their calls and antics quite fun!

 They are a gregarious bird.
 Parading about in groups, they will act as a pack to take down a larger prey.
-And they are raucous alarm systems if any intruder comes near, whether that’s people, dogs and especially foxes.
+And they set up a raucous alarm if any intruder comes near their nests, whether that’s people, dogs and especially foxes.

 Apparently, Guinea meat is darker and richer than chicken, with less fat and lower cholesterol, and considered a delicacy in Europe and some trendy American restaurants.
 We have yet to try this, though.

-Guineas lay eggs only once or twice a year in clutches of 6-8 for us.
+Guineas lay eggs only once or twice a year in clutches of 30 or so.
 They are good at hiding their nests even though they are on the ground.
 They seem to take turns sitting on the eggs. but when we find one, we don’t harvest the eggs for eating.
 We protect them so we can harvest the keets.
 We’ll try to incubate the eggs, or catch the keets right away as they are easily lost to predators overnight.

 For more information about how to buy and care for these birds, please feel free to Contact Us.